-This hearty and healthy Manhattan Clam Chowder is easy to whip up, good for the waistline and will satisfy any size appetite!
+This hearty and delicious Manhattan Clam Chowder (aka red clam chowder) may not be as famous as its creamy cousin, but is definitely worth making.
+It is easy to whip up and will satisfy any size appetite!

 Do you prefer white or red?
 No, not wine, but clam chowder?
 It’s kind of like asking if you are a vanilla or a chocolate person.
 Coke or Pepsi.
 PC or Mac.
 Okay, getting out of hand here.